mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 The version originally presented by Thistlethwaite guaranteed a solution within 52 moves based on worst-case scenarios in all four stages (7+13+15+17).
 Subsequent research has optimized those figures.
 We now know that the algorithm as described above can solve any cube configuration in at most 45 moves (7+10+13+15), with a typical solution averaging 31 turns [^scherphuis-nd].
 Furthermore, phase 4 is optimally solvable in just 13 moves if quarter-turns are allowed as well.

 It is worth mentioning that already in 1980, Michael Feather and George Christos independently developed the [3-Color method](Methods/3Color.md).
-Similarly to Thistlethwaite's approach, this method simplifies the cube by treating opposite colors as being the same.
-However, while Thistlethwaite's algorithm was computionally driven, the 3-Color method was designed specifically for human solvers.
-In 2002, Ryan Heise devised the [Human Thistlethwaite method](Methods/HumanThistlethwaite.md).
+Much like Thistlethwaite's approach, this method simplifies the cube by treating opposite colors as identical.
+However, while Thistlethwaite's algorithm was computionally driven, the 3-Color method was designed specifically for human use.
+In 2002, Ryan Heise devised the [Human Thistlethwaite method](Methods/HumanThistlethwaite.md) which has the same four distinct steps as its computer counterpart.
 Today, Thistlethwaite's legacy persists, as his 4-phase algorithm serves as a base for a high-level FMC. (// link to the FMC page once it is published on Cubing History).

 ## Adi Shamir, et al. (1987, 1989)